Jiří Kejval: Public office

 In the years 1996–2014 Jiří Kejval held the position of President of the Czech Rowing Association.
-In the years 2009 to 2012 he was Vice-president of the Czech Olympic Committee for Economics and Marketing.
+In 2009 he became vice-chairperson of the executive committee for Economics and Marketing at the Czech Olympic Committee.
 In 2012 he succeeded Milan Jirásek as President of the Czech Olympic Committee.
-He was re-elected by the Czech Olympic Committee Plenary Session four years later, and his current term ends in 2020.
+He began his third four-year term in 2021, eventually winning the election unopposed, and his term will run until the autumn of 2024.

 He devised the Olympic Festival (originally Olympic Park) concept, which since 2014 during the Olympic Games has promoted sport and brought sport closer to the general public, and children in particular.
 The project has been adopted by the International Olympic Committee (IOC) and is being expanded to other countries.

-In February 2018 at the IOC Session held during the Winter Olympics in Pyeongchang, South Korea, Jiří Kejval was elected a member of the International Olympic Committee.
+In February 2018 at the IOC Session held during the Winter Olympics in Pyeongchang, South Korea, Kejval was elected a member of the International Olympic Committee for an eight-year term.

-He is also Chairman of the IOC Marketing Commission and Chairman of the Board of IOC Television and Marketing Services, and a member of the Medical Commission of the Association of National Olympic Committees.
+He is also Chairman of the IOC Marketing Commission and chairman of the board of IOC Television and Marketing Services, and a member of the Medical Commission of the Association of National Olympic Committees.
 In 2017 he was appointed a member of the Executive Committee of WADA.
-All Kejval’s roles in sport administration are non-paid.
+All Kejval's roles in sport administration are non-paid.
 He has also applied the same voluntary principle to all elected members of the Czech NOC leadership.

 Business activities

 Jiří Kejval sees his activity in sport as a part of social responsibility.
 He is able to do this thanks to his successful business career, which he commenced in 1991.
 In that year he established, together with business partner Martin Kulík, the company TECHO a.s., which from a small producer of interior lighting grew into, over a period of five years, a leader in the area of office furnishings in the Czech Republic.

 At the current time around 30 per cent of all offices in the Czech Republic have furnishings from Techo.
 In addition the company is also a leading creator of commercial interiors in Europe and beyond.
 It has even supplied furniture, for example, to Buckingham Palace.

 His stake in the company, worth hundreds of millions of crowns, was sold in 2008 to the group Royal Ahrend, the number three office furniture producer in Europe.
-Even after selling the company Kejval has continued as Managing Director and in 2012 he was appointed one of the three board members of Royal Ahrend.
+Even after selling the company Kejval has continued as managing director and in 2012 he was appointed one of the three board members of Royal Ahrend.